ferdium/ferdium-server/README.md

 	    getferdi/ferdi-server
     ```

-    Alternatively, you can also use docker-compose v2 schemas.
-An example can be found in [./docker/docker-compose.yml](https://github.com/getferdi/server/tree/master/docker/docker-compose.yml) file.
+    Alternatively, you can also use docker-compose v2 schema.
+An example can be found [in the docker folder](./docker/docker-compose.yml).

 3. Optionally, you can now [set up Nginx as a reverse proxy](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04#set-up-nginx-as-a-reverse-proxy-server).

-For more information on configuring the Docker image, please read [./docker/README.md](https://github.com/getferdi/server/tree/master/docker/README.md).
+For more information on configuring the Docker image, please read [the ferdi docker documentation](./docker/README.md).

 ### Manual setup
 1. Clone this repository